nhsconnect/prm-practice-migration-staging/_steps/migration-key-phases/13-go-live.md

 group: migration-key-phases
 ---

-The point at which the practice signs off that the data is accurate and starts to use the new target solution as their primary, operational, day-to-day repository
+The point at which the practice signs off that the data is accurate and starts to use the new solution as their primary, operational, day-to-day repository
 <!-- [UPLIFT] replaced 'system' with 'solution' -->